brenthuisman/par2deep/README.md

 ## Usage

 After installation, run with `par2deep` for the GUI or `par2deep-cli` if you live in the terminal.
 Command line options may be enumerated by using the --help option.
 Note that `-q` will update, fix or recreate parity files as it sees fit.
 If unrepairable damage is found, it will recreate parity data.
-(The old tkinter GUI is unmaintained but available at `par2deep-tk`.)

 An optional `par2deep.ini` file may be placed in the target directory or as `~/.par2deep` defining all the commandline options.
 For the excludes, separate by comma.